Jacreator/alx-system_engineering-devops/0x02-shell_redirections/README.md

-the file 9-duplicate_last_line writes the last line of a file into another The file 10-no_more_js finds a type of file and delete them The file 11-directories counts directory and subdirectories too
+the file 9-duplicate_last_line writes the last line of a file into another The file 10-no_more_js finds a type of file and delete them The file 11-directories counts directory and subdirectories too The file 12-newest_files displays files according to its created time >> README.md echo "The file 12-newest_files displays files according to its created time" >> README.md